Jesse B. Oldendorf

 Jesse Barrett "Oley" Oldendorf (16 February 1887 – 27 April 1974) was an admiral in the United States Navy, famous for defeating a Japanese force in the Battle of Leyte Gulf during World War II.
 He also served as commander of the American naval forces during the early phase of the Battle of the Caribbean.
 In early 1942, a secret group of senior Navy officers empaneled by President Franklin D. Roosevelt assessed him as one of the 40 most competent of the 120 flag officers in the Navy.

 Early life

 Jesse Barrett Oldendorf was born in Riverside, California on 16 February 1887.
 He graduated from the United States Naval Academy in 1909, standing 141st in a class of 174, and was commissioned in 1911.
+His Academy classmates included Admiral Alan G. Kirk and Vice Admirals Olaf M. Hustveldt and Theodore S. Wilkinson.
 Oldendorf served aboard the armored cruiser USS California, the torpedo boat destroyer USS Preble, the cruiser USS Denver, the destroyer USS Whipple and the armored cruiser California again, although she had been renamed San Diego.
 He also served on the Panama Canal hydrographic survey ship USS Hannibal.